Is a Cybersecurity Master’s Degree Worth It? [Salaries + Career Outlook]

 Looking specifically at the position of information security analyst, the U.S. Bureau of Labor Statistics reports job growth of 32%, much faster than in other industries.
 The BLS cites an annual median salary of $98,350 for information security analysts, noting that the highest 10 percent earned more than $156,580.

 Where are the Jobs Concentrated?

-The increase in demand has been the greatest in industries managing increasing volumes of consumer data such as Finance (+137% cyber security job growth over the last five years), Health Care (+121% cyber security job growth), and Retail Trade (+89% cyber security job growth).
+The increase in demand has been the greatest in industries managing increasing volumes of consumer data such as Finance (+137% cybersecurity job growth over the last five years), Health Care (+121% cybersecurity job growth) and Retail Trade (+89% cybersecurity job growth).

-Perhaps not surprisingly, California, home to Silicon Valley, the tech capital of the world, has the most cyber security job postings of any state in the United States, with 28,744 total job postings for cyber security professionals in 2014.
-Trailing California are Virginia, Texas, New York, Illinois, Maryland, Florida and Georgia.
-“On a per capita basis, the leading states are Washington D.C., Virginia, Maryland, and Colorado; all have high concentrations of jobs in the federal government and related contractors,” according to Burning Glass Technologies.
+Perhaps not surprisingly, California, home to Silicon Valley, the tech capital of the world, has the most cybersecurity job postings of any state in the U.S., with 72,000 total job postings for cybersecurity professionals, according to recent data.
+Trailing California are Virginia, Texas, Maryland, New York, Florida, North Carolina and Illinois.
+California and the Washington D.C./Virginia/Baltimore, Md., area have become the leading cybersecurity hubs in the nation due to the national security and defense agencies that already exist there.

 Cyber Security Salaries and Career Opportunities

 Cyberseek.org, an outstanding resource for cybersecurity job seekers, offers an elaborate profile of the U.S. cybersecurity employment landscape, complete with an interactive supply-and-demand heat map and a Cybersecurity Career Pathway section that offers continually updated information and average salaries for such key cybersecurity jobs as:

 - Penetration & vulnerability tester — $103,000